School Trip Funding

 No such thing as a free school trip?

 Actually there is...
 If you are looking to take a trip outside the classroom, your group has a high percentage of pupils on a pupil premium, and your trip is educational rather than reward based - we may be able to help organise your trip for free!
-Head to our page about M7 Education and let us know what type of trip you are looking for.
+Complete the short form on this page to let us know what type of trip you are looking for.
 As long as it is educational, and your group meets the pupil premium requirements, there may be funding available!

 What sources of funding are available?